brandonbiggs/Chimp/README.md

 # Chimp - Constrained Hidden Markov Process
 CCIL Lab Research Project.
 Hopefully everything is commented well enough that it makes sense.

-Let Brandon know if things aren't commented very well.
+Let [Brandon](mailto:biggbran@isu.edu) know if things aren't commented enough.

 ### Dependencies

 I created a requirements.txt that have the packages that are used.
 Not all of them are used though.
 I'll try cleaning up the ones that aren't used.

 You may need to use the following two lines for the NLTK package.
+These are sporadically used in the constraint files and the ChimpProcessData class.
 `nltk.download('tagsets')`
 `nltk.download('averaged_perceptron_tagger')`